-- Social Investigation Report- The Board directs the Probation Officer, or in case a Probation Officer is not available to the Child Welfare Officer or a social worker, to undertake a social investigation into the case and submit a Social Investigation Report, within a period of fifteen days from the date of first production before the Board [Section 8(3)(e)] - Social Background Report- Child Welfare Police Officer of the police station, or the Special Juvenile Police Unit to which such child is brought, shall, as soon as possible after apprehending the child, inform the probation officer, or if no probation officer is available, a Child Welfare Officer, for preparation and submission within two weeks to the Board, a Social Investigation Report containing information regarding the antecedents and family background of the child and other material circumstances likely to be of assistance to the Board for making the inquiry [Section 13(1)(ii)] - Individual Care Plan (ICP)- The Board should also take into account the Individual Care Plan (ICP) for the child in conflict with law concerned, prepared by a Probation Officer or Child Welfare Officer or a recognised voluntary organisation on the basis of interaction with the child and his family, where possible.
-Thereafter, at the time of final orders an amended/updated ICP may be submitted to the Board/Children's Court. - Witness report by CWPO- In cases of heinous offences alleged to have been committed by a child, who has completed the age of sixteen years, the Child Welfare Police Officer shall produce the statement of witnesses recorded by him and other documents prepared during the course of investigation within a period of one month from the date of first production of the child before the Board, a copy of which shall also be given to the child or parent or guardian of the child [Rule 10(5)]. - Interaction with parents/guardians; staff of school or other institution attended by the child; peer group; neighbours or any other person deemed appropriate for giving insights regarding the child within the scope of four determinants as given at point 7 above. - 2.
-Essential elements of the final report by JJB- The final report prepared by the JJB to be submitted to the Children's Court should include- - JJB's decision on transfer of trail; - socio- demographic details of the child; - whether the child also qualifies as a child in need of care and protection; - details of the procedure followed by the JJB, psychologists and other experts (if any) including the psychological tests administered;
+- Social Background Report- Child Welfare Police Officer of the police station, or the special juvenile police unit to which such child is brought, shall, as soon as possible after apprehending the child, inform he probation officer, or if no probation officer is available, a Child Welfare Officer, for preparation and submission within two weeks to the Board, a social investigation report containing information regarding the antecedents and family background of the child and other material circumstances likely to be of assistance to the Board for making the inquiry [Section 13(1)(ii)] - Individual Care Plan (ICP)- The Board should also consider the Individual Care Plan (ICP) for the child in conflict with law concerned, prepared by a Probation Officer or Child Welfare Officer or a recognised voluntary organisation on the basis of interaction with the child and his family, where possible.
+Thereafter, at the time of final orders an amended/updated ICP may be submitted to the Board/Children's Court. - Witness report by CWPO- In cases of heinous offences alleged to have been committed by a child, who has completed the age of sixteen years, the Child Welfare Police Officer shall produce the statement of witnesses recorded by him and other documents prepared during the course of investigation within a period of one month from the date of first production of the child before the Board, a copy of which shall also be given to the child or parent or guardian of the child [Rule 10(5)]. - Interaction with parents/guardians; staff of school or other institution attended by the child; peer group; neighbours or any other person deemed appropriate for giving insights regarding the child within the scope of four determinants as given at point 7 above. - 4.5 Essential elements of the final report by JJB- The final report prepared by the JJB to be submitted to the Children's Court should include-

-• reason for including or excluding the observations recorded in the SIR, SBR, witness report;
+- JJB's decision on transfer of trail; - socio- demographic details of the Child; - whether the child also qualifies as a child in need of care and protection; - details of the procedure followed by the JJB, psychologists and other experts (if any) including the psychological tests administered; - reason for including or excluding the observations recorded in the SIR, SBR, witness report;